 (2) An analysis of historical and forecasted levels of peak demand and energy usage in compliance with subsection 5(a) of this rule.

-(3) At least three (3) alternative forecast scenarios of peak demand and energy usage in compliance with subsection 5(b) of this rule.
+(3) At least three (3) alternative forecasts of peak demand and energy usage in compliance with subsection 5(b) of this rule.

 (4) A description of the utility’s existing resources in compliance with subsection 6(a) of this rule.

+(5) A description of the utility’s process for selecting possible alternative future resources for meeting future demand for electric service, including a cost-benefit analysis if performed.

-(5) A description of possible alternative methods of meeting future demand for electric service in compliance with subsection 6(b) of this rule.
+(6) A description of the possible alternative future resources for meeting future demand for electric service in compliance with subsection 6(b) of this rule.

-(6) The resource screening analysis and resource summary table required in subsection 7(a) of this rule.
+(7) The resource screening analysis and resource summary table required in section 7 of this rule.

-(7) The information and calculation of tests required for potential resources in compliance with subsections 7(b)-7(e) of this rule.

 (8) A description of the candidate resource portfolios and the process for developing candidate resource portfolios in compliance with subsection 8(a) and 8(b) of this rule.

-(9) A description of the utility’s preferred resource portfolio and the information required in compliance with subsection 8(b) of this rule.
+(9) A description of the utility’s preferred resource portfolio and the information required in compliance with subsection 8(c) of this rule.

 (10) A short term action plan listing plans for the next three year period to implement the utility’s preferred resource portfolio and its workable strategy.
 The short term action plan shall comply with section 9 of this rule.